After Visit Questions

 -

-Please do NOT take a pregnancy test for at least 4 weeks.
-It can take up to 6 weeks for a pregnancy test to turn completely negative, even when everything worked.
-This is based on how long it take the hcg hormone to clear your system.
-The best early measure to know that it worked is pregnancy symptoms going away and bleeding/cramping/passing clots.
+Please do NOT take a pregnancy test for at least 5 weeks.
+(If your pregnancy was so early that it could not be seen on ultrasound, you can take the test at 2 weeks).
+It can take up to 5 weeks for a pregnancy test to turn completely negative, even when everything worked.
+This is based on how long it take the pregnancy hormone to clear your system.
+The best early measure to know that the pills worked is having bleeding and passing clots after taking miso, and then having your pregnancy symptoms go away within a week.

 Do not arrange an ultrasound (sonogram) or blood test unless we advise it.
 Most doctors do not know what a normal after-abortion ultrasound looks like and will often tell you incorrectly that you need a procedure.
 One time blood tests are not useful.
 Blood tests require two readings spaced at a specific time frame.